graftonresidentsassociation/graftonresidentsassociation.github.io/_posts/2017-10-10-1st-General-Meeting.markdown

 These positions are largely formal requirements but any resident is welcome to be a candidate if they wish to do so.

+Update: The meeting was successful.<br />
+The constitution was ratified with slight alterations and committee members elected:

+Chair: Dan Underwood

+Secretary: Kerry O'Callaghan

+Treasurer: Corsten Douglas

+Further details of our current plan of action will be appearing on Lyra.
+{% comment %}
 You can read the proposed consitution online:
 <ul>
 	<li><a href="/site/files/Draft%20Constitution%202017">HTML</a></li>
 	<li><a href="/site/files/Draft%20Constitution%202017.txt">Plain Text</a></li>
 </ul>
 We hope to see you there!
+{% endcomment %}